ElektraInitiative/libelektra/src/libs/highlevel/README.md

 `elektraGet` + the type of the value you want to read + `ArrayElement`.

-For example, you can get the third value for the array "message" like this:
+For example, you can get the value at index 3 for the array "message" like this:

 ```c
 const char * message = elektraGetStringArrayElement (elektra, "message", 3);